Daily Capacity Range:

 Yes, semipermeable membranes enable the feed water to pass through it at a much higher volume than dissolved salts.
 Reverse osmosis systems work by applying pressure as freshwater streams through its membranes to filter out the concentrated saline in the feed water, as well as minerals and pollutants.
 These unwanted impurities are either flushed away, recycled, or processed.
 Seawater reverse osmosis systems utilize more than one membrane to boost the load of purified water turned out each day.

-What are the advantages of desalination plants?
+What are the advantages of seawater treatment?